ewarchul/cecs/cran-comments.md

 # Resubmission

 This is a resubmission.
 In this version, I have:

+* fix the forbidden URL in the documentation.

+# Previous resubmission

+This is a resubmission.
+In this version, I have:

+* added bindings to the CEC 2022 SO-BO.

+# Previous resubmission

+This is a resubmission.
+In this version, I have:

-* remove a cause of build failure on Debian-based distributions
+* removed a cause of build failure on Debian-based distributions
-* add minor tweaks to error messages.
+* added minor tweaks to error messages.

 # Previous resubmission